grpc/proposal/A42-xds-ring-hash-lb-policy.md

   called `io.grpc.channel_id`, which will hash to the same value for all requests on a given gRPC channel.
 This can be used in similar situations to where Envoy uses `connection_properties` to hash on the source IP address.
+  (Note that we do not recommend that applications create multiple gRPC channels to the same virtual host, but if you do that, then the behavior here will not be exactly the same as using `connection_properties`, because each channel may use a different endpoint.)

 #### XdsClient Changes